Natasha Kai: Club career

-Women's Professional Soccer league

 Sky Blue FC

 On September 16, 2008 the initial WPS player allocation was conducted; Kai was allocated to Sky Blue FC with fellow US Women's National Team players Heather O'Reilly and Christie Rampone.
 Kai's electrifying play on offense was key in Sky Blue FC's 2009 WPS championship season.

 Philadelphia Independence

 On December 21, 2010, Kai signed a deal to play with the Philadelphia Independence.
 On July 6 she scored a hat trick against her former team, Sky Blue FC.

-National Women's Soccer League

 Washington Spirit

 In February 2013, Kai was selected during round four (25th overall) of the 2013 NWSL Supplemental Draft for the inaugural season of National Women's Soccer League.
 According to a press release of the Spirit, she was recovering from a knee injury, and was expected to begin play around the start of the 2013 NWSL season.
 Kai never played for the Washington Spirit.

 Sky Blue FC

 On February 11, 2016 Sky Blue FC announced the signing of Kai for 2016 season.
 She played through the full season scoring 4 goals before getting surgery on her left ankle for a reoccurring injury on September 26, 2016.